Training Planner

 Step Into Welsh Through Play, Movement and Stories

-Take your first steps into the Welsh language with Early Years Wales as we explore movement, play, story telling and much more at St Fagans National Museum of History.
+Opportunities for parent/carers and their children to take their first steps into the Welsh language as we explore movement, play, story telling and much more.

 Children laying in a circle on a colourful matt stacking hands